siyue-zhang/aws-certified-cloud-practitioner/README.md

 * NAT Instance needs to have internet access
 * There is a special AMI available to create NAT Instances

+**Internet Gateway**: a bidirectional channel with public network

-NAT Gateway is the managed instance.
+NAT Gateway is the managed instance.It's a unidirectional channel to send out data from private network to public network.

 ### Elastic IP Address